Afro-Argentines, as the Black people in Argentina are popularly known, formed a significant part of the Argentine population in the 18th century.

 For almost a decade, the Argentine War of Independence, which started in 1810, was fought, and in 1816, Argentina gained its independence from Spain.

-It is well within the realm of possibilities that black men who were at the time still slaves would have been forced into the battle fronts and became the greater casualty.
-Notable amongst these slave soldiers was Maria Remedios del Valle, who fought in the Argentine independence war along with her husband and sons.
+It is well within the realm of possibilities that Black men who were at the time still slaves would have been forced into the battle fronts and became the greater casualty.
+Notable among these slave soldiers was Maria Remedios del Valle, who fought in the Argentine independence war along with her husband and sons.

 Afro-Argentines and Gender Disproportion